 Trace the shapes – This activity can either be done with a pencil or scissors.

-Paper Doll cutout – Using scissors is an excellent way to work those fingers, and who doesn’t love paper dolls?
+Paper Doll cutout – Of course, using scissors is an excellent way to work those fingers, and who doesn’t love paper dolls?

 Line tracing – Show your child how to grip a pencil, and let them get those bees back home!